 The second aspect is the description of the contents of each block.

 The third aspect of the Explicit Text Encoding Format is a profile that defines which elements are required and which are optional for a particular usage.
 The profile also establishes the text strings used as Block Descriptors and Record Identifiers.
 The profile given in Appendix D is for deposit with the UN.
-A nation may create a separate profile for the documentation of legal instruments or other purposes.

 Spatial information needs to be explicit.
 Coordinates need to be described as readable numbers, and lists of coordinates need to be lists of readable numbers.